 Virtual reality sounds like something out of a science fiction movie.
 It allows luxury fashion customers and influencers to be somewhere they are not, while they lounge at home.
-For their Autumn/Winter 2021 show, trendy brand Balenciaga distributed Oculus VR equipments for 30 press members to witness a fashion show entirely in 3D, with no real models or clothes.
+For their Autumn/Winter 2021 show, trendy brand Balenciaga distributed Oculus VR equipment for 30 press members to witness a fashion show entirely in 3D, with no real models or clothes.

 Adding to the seamless online and offline experience, Stella McCartney launched an Augmented Reality app for guests to use on her show.
 The idea was to point at the garden surrounding the runway to see it come to life with elements from the Fall 2021 collection.
 From there, they also connected it to their stores and enabled an “at home” feature.

-Another type of VR enabled experience is the virtual try-on.
+Another type of VR-enabled experience is the virtual try-on.
 When talking to customers, most of them will say that one of the main differences between online and offline shopping is being able to try a product on and see if it looks good on their bodies, with their skin tone and so forth.

 Filters on Instagram and Snapchat unite the social and the buying experience.
 Luxury platform Farfecth has partnered with Snap Inc. to create a filter with Off-White, a hype internet sensation brand.

-They also used a voice recognition software that allows users to change their outfits by simply talking.
+They also used voice recognition software that allows users to change their outfits by simply talking.
 And don’t forget the “shop now” button.
 It’s always there!

 5. Omnichannel Experience

 Even with the digital growth spurt suffered by luxury retail, the in-store experience will always be cherished by luxury customers.
 For that to work evenly with the online experience, omnichannel strategies have been put into place.
-From using a pick-up in store feature to encouraging appointment booking online to meet with experts in-store, brands are upping their reach.
+From using a pick-up in-store feature to encouraging appointment booking online to meet with experts in-store, brands are upping their reach.